vikram5799/FoodSurveyAnalysis/README.md

 # FoodSurveyAnalysis
-Analysis the raw data capturedthrough a survey for the most frequest food items consumed during COVID.
+Analysis the raw data captured through a survey for the most frequest food items consumed during COVID.